Reporting

 [x,y,z] position vector

-Sets the reference point which is which is used to non-dimensionalise the moment coefficients
+Sets the reference point which is used to non-dimensionalise the moment coefficients

 ‘reference pressure’